gadielisawesome/EASEncoderFusion.old/README.md

 EASEncoder Fusion is based on the original EASEncoder by SotaJoe.

 # Incorrect usage of SAPI voices
 There has been a few people confused on how to set them up properly.
 Here's a tiny guide to help.
+Although SAPI voices won't be accessible yet until v0.1.4, I thought I would just help clear up confusion, as this guide still applies to regular built-in TTS voices, and works with them.

 This is incorrect.